 We suggest creamy sauces including cream and parmesan, cream and salmon; vegetable and cheese sauces with ricotta, gorgonzola, spinach, asparagus; béchamel sauces; sauces made from blended vegetables such as pumpkin, mushrooms or spinach; sauces with porcini mushrooms.

 Short or small pastas such as ditalini, mista corta, pipette, stelline

 Great with sauces with beans and pulses, peas or chick peas; excellent in soups.

-So we hope that this mini guide helps you on the road to some harmonious pasta and sauce pairings!
+So we hope that this mini guide helps you on the road to some harmonious pasta shapes and sauce pairings!
 It’s a case of experimenting and seeing how the different combinations work.
 If the pasta reaches your mouth but the sauce stays in the bowl, the chances are the marriage just isn’t right.
 Let us know your perfect matches!